f5devcentral/F5-Distributed-Cloud-Synthetic-Monitoring-Lab-Guide/F5_Distributed_Cloud_Synthetic_Monitoring_Lab_Guide.md

 After about 10 minutes, you will observe that one HTTP Monitor repeatedly transitions to a Critical state, shown by the red line fluctuating on the graph.
 If you refresh the page during one of these periods, the Current HTTP Monitor Status may show 1 Critical.

+![Select arcadia-main](images/image19a.png)

 Next, let's examine each HTTP Monitor individually.

-![Select arcadia-main](images/image19a.png)

 ### 2a.
-Observe arcadia-main
+Observe Arcadia Main

 First, observe the first HTTP monitor, arcadia-main.